-Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) has announced that Tyler Perini, a first-year Ph.D. candidate in operations research (OR), is the recipient of a prestigious National Science Foundation (NSF) Graduate Research Fellowship.
+Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) has announced that Tyler Perini, a first-year Ph.D. candidate in operations research (OR), is the recipient of a prestigious National Science Foundation (NSF) Graduate Research Fellowship.
 Only a few fellowships were awarded for the IE/OR field nationwide, making this achievement even more special.
 In Perini’s award letter, Dean Evasius, the director of the NSF graduate education division, said that Perini’s selection “is a significant accomplishment … we look forward to learning about your achievements and contributions during your graduate study and beyond.”
 The fellowship provides three years of financial support within a five-year fellowship period ($34,000 annual stipend and $12,000 cost-of-education allowance to the graduate institution).

 This was actually Perini’s second application for an NSF graduate fellowship.
 As an undergraduate earning his bachelor’s degree in applied math at the College of Charleston, he intially applied and received an honorable mention.
 Perini was able to apply the feedback he received from his initial application for his successful second application.
 According to Perini, receiving notification that he would be receiving the NSF graduate fellowship felt “amazing.”